 It’s a pretty shocking way to get your attention about an issue that has a pending solution.
 The Safe Chemicals Act of 2013 was recently introduced by U.S. Senator Frank R. Lautenberg (D-NJ).
 The Act would improve the safety of chemicals used in consumer products including household cleaners and personal care products like soaps and shampoos; increase public information on chemical safety, protect our most vulnerable populations and disproportionately affected “hot spot” communities, reform EPA’s science practices to ensure the best available science is being used to determine chemical safety, and support innovation in the marketplace and provide incentives for the development of safer chemical alternatives.

 Why is it necessary?
-To hear the people at Safer Chemical-Healthy Families tell it (pdf format):
+To hear the people at Safer Chemical-Healthy Families tell it (PDF):

 While the rates of diseases like asthma, diabetes, childhood cancers, infertility, and learning and behavioral disorders keep going up, the federal system that should protect us from health-harming chemicals hasn’t changed in 35 years.

 Many of us who, as best we can, feed our families organic food and follow organic gardening practices have been concerned about the chemicals, many of them unidentified, in the products we use on our bodies and around our homes every day.
 You can always choose products made from natural ingredients and without harmful or dangerous chemicals.
 But everyone should have the knowledge and ability to protect themselves.
 This law, as would GMO labeling laws, can go a long way towards helping.
 A similar bill has been introduced in the House by Representative Janice Schakowsky (D-IL).
 Stay tuned.